 October 9–30, 2020, PH21@Rome newsletter

 Click on the thumbnail to view the image.
 Click on the image for a larger view and information.

 Although photography first emerged as a technological invention, it was also quickly conceived as an artistic practice as well.
 Pictorialist photographs in the nineteenth century were created to look like paintings, while advocates of straight photography in the first part of the twentieth century strived for the purely photographic means of creating photographic meanings.
 Street photographers devote the medium to capturing the fleeting moment, while in the last decades of the 20th century many photographers turned to staging and directing in order to utilize photography for artistic visual communication.
 Art photography also includes numerous genres and creative practices from portraiture, landscape and still life to abstract and conceptual photography.
 In this call we ask contemporary photographers to show how they understand art photography in the 21st century.

-Please note that this PH21 Gallery exhibition will be presented in Rome, Italy, in collaboration with KromArt Gallery and Centro Sperimentale di Fotografia Adams, a renowned Italian centre for photography.
+This PH21 Gallery exhibition is presented in Rome, Italy, in collaboration with KromArt Gallery and Centro Sperimentale di Fotografia Adams, a renowned Italian centre for photography.

 Preston Buchtel: Dreams During Wartime VIII